fintechstudios/ververica-platform-k8s-operator/charts/vp-k8s-operator/README.md

 # VP K8s Operator

-A little Helm chart for deploying the Ververica Platform Kubernetes Operator.
+A Helm chart for deploying the Ververica Platform Kubernetes Operator.

 ## Installing the Chart